exothium/discord-bot/README.md

 # Discord-Twitter

-This discord bot is currently checking whether a user liked or not a specific tweet on Twitter
+This discord bot is currently checking how many tweets a user liked on Twitter account

-## Installation
+# Installation

 ```bash
 cd ./repository